Internship Requirements

 As a result, there are four core requirements the student, the employer and the Internship Office must follow:

-- Potential interns must register as COC students, and register in a Cooperative Work Experience Education course (CWE-186/188).
+- Potential interns must register as COC students, and register in a Work Experience (WE) course.

 - Employers must commit to providing minimum number of hours per registered unit: